Quuxplusone/blog/_posts/2025-08-28-sin-admitir-verbo-alguno.md

 hoping that some gentle reader might take up the idea from this post and create something of their own, too.

-This will also give me plenty of time to post part 2, in which I'll explain what Cervantes' poet actually meant by "_todo esdrújulamente, digo en esdrújulos de nombres sustantivos, sin admitir verbo alguno._"
+This series continues with ["A poem all in dactylic noun substantives, part 2,"](/blog/2025/08/30/sin-admitir-verbo-alguno-part-2/) in which I explain what Cervantes' poet actually meant by "_todo esdrújulamente, digo en esdrújulos de nombres sustantivos, sin admitir verbo alguno._"